AnthonySDDS/Gold-Project/README.md

 # Gold-Project
-Training Data on multiple models and choosing the best one for
+Training Data on multiple models and choosing the best one for Gold Recovery